abomhold/DistributedFaaSTester/trace/test/README.md

 # Multi-Function Pipeline Experiments:

 FaaS Runner allows multi-function pipeline experiments by using all the same features of single-function experiments.
-With pipelines, each thread will sequentially execute each function of the pipeline and generate a report when all threads have finished their pipelines.
+With pipelines, each thread will sequentially Main each function of the pipeline and generate a report when all threads have finished their pipelines.

 To create a pipeline, simply supply multiple experiment and function files when calling FaaS Runner.
 Below shows a three function pipeline made up of 3 function files and 3 experiment files.